dividedmind/statistics-done-wrong/regression.rst

 parents have daughters 52% of the time, but the least attractive parents have daughters only 44% of the time.

-For sociologists and biologists, a small effect -- perhaps one or two percentage points -- would be plausible.
+To sociologists and biologists, a very small effect -- perhaps one or two percentage points -- would be plausible; the effect Kanazawa claimed is extraordinary.
 The Trivers-Willard Hypothesis suggests that if a parent has a trait which benefits offspring of one gender more than the other, then they will have more children of that gender; perhaps girls benefit more from beauty than boys, and hence beautiful parents produce more girls. [#girls]_ Kanazawa's data would seem to support this hypothesis, though much more strongly than expected.

 Unfortunately, Kanazawa committed several errors in his analysis: one analysis achieved statistical significance through multiple comparisons.
 A corrected analysis suggests a much smaller effect which is no longer statistically significant.
 However, we can imagine running this study hundreds of times with new datasets.
-Even if the true effect is small, we will never claim significance unless our dataset is lucky.
+If the true effect is small, we will never claim significance unless our dataset is lucky.
 For example, if the true effect is only a 0.3% difference, the only statistically significant results will overestimate this by at least a factor of ten.
 40% of these results will produce a wild overestimate